 Both parts of the CMA Exam are scored on a scale of 0 to 500, where multiple-choice questions are worth 75% of the total score and essays are worth 25%.
 All MCQs are weighted equally, and there is no penalty for answering an MCQ incorrectly.
 It is important to note that candidates must score at least a 50% on the multiple-choice section to continue to the essay section.
 On the essay questions, points are awarded for each step the candidate makes towards the correct answer.
 That means there is a big opportunity for partial credit.
 Showing your work is an important part of answering essay questions.

-The minimum passing scaled score on the CMA Exam is a 360 out of 500, or 70%.
+The minimum passing scaled score on the CMA Exam is a 360 out of 500.
 Scaled scoring lets candidates know their performance in relation to the passing standard of 360.
 Candidates will receive their performance reports from Prometric via email about two weeks after exam results are posted to their profiles.
 This report gives a breakdown of where candidates performed well and what areas the candidate needs to improve.
-Fortunately, Surgent CMA Review offers this feature in all CMA Exam review courses.
+Fortunately, Surgent CMA Review offers this feature in all our CMA Exam review offerings.
 Along with a comprehensive diagnostic report, candidates can see their ReadySCORE, an estimation of how they would perform on the actual CMA Exam.
 Know your score before you go – try Surgent CMA Review for free today!

 Passing the CMA Exam on the first try isn’t easy, but it is possible.
 First, figure out which of the two exam parts you want to take first and when you want to take it.
 There are three testing windows throughout the year: January/February, May/June, and September/October.
 Once you figure out those two details, you can start studying.